What We Do

 Member of United Nations Secretary-General António Guterres'

-The HLEG aims to develop stronger and clearer standards for net-zero emissions pledges by non-State entities – such as cities, municipalities, regions, states, provinces, private and public companies, including financial institutions – and speed up their implementation.
-The HLEG's main task is to make recommendations promoting more ambitious climate action, and environmental integrity.
-The Secretary-General will likely announce his recommendations during COP27 (United Nations Climate Change Conference), which will be held in Egypt in November 2022.
+The HLEG aimed to develop stronger and clearer standards for net-zero emissions pledges by non-State entities – such as cities, municipalities, regions, states, provinces, private and public companies, including financial institutions – and speed up their implementation.
+The HLEG's main task was to make recommendations promoting more ambitious climate action, and environmental integrity.
+The Secretary-General announced his recommendations during COP27 (United Nations Climate Change Conference), which was held in Egypt in November 2022.
+The Group released its Integrity Matters report during COP27.
+See also the UNFCCC Recognition and Accountability Framework, which draws on the Integrity Matters report.

 Finance-focused climate policy, strategy and research